ethanbrown3/EcommerceDotnetCore/README.md

 * Password: Password123!

 ## Credit Card Mock
+I used Strip.Net's test gateway for my website.
+It actually stores a lot of information and could be used to keep track of customers and emails.
 * number: 4242 4242 4242 4242
 * exp: anything
 * security code : anything